 Be sure to sign the application form and have your signature notarized.
 Mail the form with any required attachments and the application fee to:Office of Attorney General

 Bismarck ND 58505-0040

-The fee is $50 for initial applicants, or $35 for renewal.
+The fee is $25 for an internship application or $35 for new or renewal applications.
 Checks should be made payable to "Office of Attorney General."